aopsahl25/final_project/README.md

 MATH: 2 + 3
 EVAL: 5
 ```
-In the above program, the LMQL query leverages Python's `eval() ` function to calculate the generated expression in just one call.
+In the above program, the LMQL query leverages Python's `ast.literal_eval()` function to safely calculate the generated expression in just one call.
 This increases efficiency as the function eliminates the need to write additional prompting to solve the expression.
-Compared to the model's output, it is also more certain that the `eval()` function will be able to solve the expression correctly.
+Compared to the model's output, it is also more certain that the `ast.literal_eval()` function will be able to solve the expression correctly.

+> <span style="color:gray; opacity:0.7;">**Note:** We use Python's `ast.literal_eval()` function instead of Python's `eval()` function because the `ast.literal_eval()` function in Python safely evaluates a string as a Python literal (e.g., numbers, strings, tuples, lists, dicts) while rejecting potentially dangerous expressions, such as executing arbitrary code.
+Unlike `eval()`, which can execute malicious commands if improperly handled, `ast.literal_eval()` only parses valid literals, reducing the risk of code injection or unintended behavior.
+This makes it a safer choice for handling untrusted or external input. </span>

 ### Surrounding Functions